Artificial Intelligence Experiment #17

 ×

-Artificial Intelligence Introduction: Anti-bullying AI
+17. Artificial Intelligence Introduction: Anti-bullying AI

 Sometimes we write and post things on social media in a hurry.
 Such posts can hurt people and they feel bullied.
 Wouldn't it be great if an AI could check our posts as we write them and warn us if they are potentially hurtful?

 ← In the table on the left, enter up to six training posts in each of the two categories.
 For example, 'i like you' is a kind thing.
 But 'you smell' is a mean thing.
-Observe how the AI configures its input perceptrons as you type.
+Observe how the AI configures its input artificial neurons as you type.
 Should you need some inspiration, take a look at the table below.

 Kind Things Mean Things